Aspinwul History, Family Crest & Coats of Arms

 Early Origins of the Aspinwul family

-Another 213 words (15 lines of text) covering the years 1923, 1648, 1662 and 1732 are included under the topic Early Aspinwul History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aspinwul research.
+Another 107 words (8 lines of text) covering the years 1923, 1648, 1662, 1662 and 1732 are included under the topic Early Aspinwul History in all our PDF Extended History products and printed products wherever possible.

 Aspinwul Spelling Variations